 This recent via ferrata is very well aided with stretched cable and equipment in the right number, without exaggeration.
 The via ferrata is decidedly vertical and exposed in its second part but never on high difficulty levels.
 It is advisable to proceed by climbing the first vertical part beautifully attached to then have energies available for the last vertical wall of the route.
 In this part of the way, it can be useful a lanyard to simulate a stop.

 The aided path that characterizes the first part is tiring and on an unstable ground.
 The re-entry is long and in some places it is tiring and can be slippery so a pair of hiking sticks can be very useful.

 If we face the climb at the beginning of the season and until the beginning of June, we must consider that in the first aided section we will have to cross a gully in which there are no facilities.
 This gully is frequently covered by snow and to cross it can be useful crampons and a piece of rope for preserved insurance.

 The Ferrata Maurizio is a beautiful itinerary that leaves the possibility, if undertaken soon, to be chained to another via ferrata.
-However it must be said that the many ferratas of the Bergamo area are within long itineraries with non-marginal approaches (eg: la Ferrata to the Passo della Porta, La Ferrata Pizzo del Becco and the Via Ferrata Guerino Rossi at Pizzo Strinato).
+However it must be said that the many ferratas of the Bergamo area are within long itineraries with non-marginal approaches (eg: la Ferrata to the Passo della Porta, the Ferrata Pizzo del Becco, the Ferrata del Pizzo Recastello and the Via Ferrata Guerino Rossi at Pizzo Strinato).
 The only exception is the Ferrata to the Madonnina del Coren which presents difficulties slightly lower than that of Mauritius and is about 1 hour by car.
 Still in the Bergamo area, but on the border with the province of Lecco, we find the Via Ferrata of Monte Ocone which is the most difficult and demanding of the Lombrarda province.